-This is where you can find magickal snippets and interesting info.
+This is where you can find magickal snippets about the artwork & artists as well as interesting info.

 Featured Artist - Mary Napper-White